The banking model of education is an approach that sees students as containers into which knowledge is deposited by teachers.

 - The teacher is the subject while the students are objects.
 (Friere, 1970, p.
 73)

-As an alternative, Friere advocates for liberatory or problem posing education where teachers and students learn with and from each other in problem-oriented classes.
+As an alternative, Friere advocates for liberatory or problem-posing education where teachers and students learn with and from each other in problem-oriented classes.

 The banking concept of education is a metaphor created by Paolo Friere for a teaching style where teachers ‘deposit’ knowledge into students’ minds like they are piggy banks.
 Friere claimed this approach, which was common in the 20th Century, sees students as passive learners who are given no scope for creative freedom or critical thinking.

-The key pillars of Friere’s perspective are:
+The key pillars of Friere’s perspective (which is the opposite of the banking model) are outlined below.

 1. Marxist Critical Pedagogy